az-acme/az-acme-cli/README.md

 > Documentation is still a work in progress and will continue to evolve as the first release is offically dropped.

-While there are many ACMI clients that exist, ```az-acme``` is different in that it has been designed from the outset with a focus on Microsoft Azure and aligned with the following principals.
+While there are many ACMI clients that exist, ```az-acme``` is different in that it has been designed from the outset with a focus on Microsoft Azure and aligned to the following goals.

 - Replicate certificate management capabilities for ACMI based certificate issuers that exist natively between Azure Key Vault and Digicert / GlobalSign.
 - Store certificates in Azure Key Vault to enable existing Azure native integrations between services and Azure Key Vault to operate as expected.